open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 > What  was successful about  the Pocket PCR and what wasn't?

 {{< expand "Show answer">}}
 I'm quite happy with it.
-The OpenDrop is quite successful, but it's a lot of work to support others and it’s not selling too much.
-Pocket PCR sells and there is not too much support that I have to do.
+The OpenDrop is quite successful, but it's a lot of work to support it and it’s not selling too much.
+Pocket-PCR sells and there is not too much support that I have to do.
 Apparently, people are happy with it.
 It's quite unique because its battery powered and super small.
 It costs below 100€ which was the aim.
 The commercial alternatives are several 1000€.
-It's 99 euros currently for a Pocket PCR.
+It's 99 euros currently for a Pocket-PCR.
 It's a low price for this kind of product.
 It's fun, fancy and looks good.
 It's easy to produce and  works.
 Overall, I'm quite happy with this product.

 It's limited in the software and there is no heated lid.
 For PCR you usually want to have heated lid, which isn’t done for this device and some people are missing it.
 On the other hand, there is a connector and the lid that comes with it can be heated, but I just didn't finish the development.
-Sometimes,  I do something half and don't finish it in the hope that it can motivate someone to take it up and finish it or develop on it.
+Sometimes,  I leave something half finished in the hope that it can motivate others to take it up and finish it or develop on it.
 That's something that isn’t done yet.

-If someone really wants it, they can do it probably because the things are already here, and it’s basically software that needs to be written and maybe a bit of hardware.
+If someone really wants it, they can do it probably because the things are already there, and it’s basically software that needs to be written and maybe a bit of hardware.

 {{< /expand >}}